Aboriginal and Torres Strait Islander people

 NAIDOC Week celebrations are held across Australia each July to recognise the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 The week is a great opportunity to participate in a range of activities and support your local Aboriginal and Torres Strait Islander community.

 Originally, NAIDOC stood for ‘National Aborigines and Islanders Day Observance Committee’ — the committee was once responsible for organising national activities during NAIDOC Week and its acronym has since become the name of the week itself.

-For further information on NAIDOC Week, please visit www.naidoc.org.au or for local information contact Council's Community Development and Engagement Unit.
+For more information on NAIDOC Week, please visit naidoc.org.au or for local information contact Council's Community Development and Engagement Unit.

 Birubi Point Aboriginal Place

 Birubi Point Aboriginal Place was an important burial and ceremonial site for the Worimi Aboriginal people.